copyit/kik-bot-api-unofficial/README.md

 We do not endorse the use of this library for spamming or other malicious purposes.
 Please use this library responsibly.

 ## Installation and dependencies ##
-Make sure you have Python 3.8 or above installed on your system.
+Make sure you have Python 3.8 up to 3.11 installed on your system.
 You can install this library directly from GitHub:
 ```
 git clone -b new https://github.com/tomer8007/kik-bot-api-unofficial
 pip3 install ./kik-bot-api-unofficial